The Best Way to Insulate a Floor

 Not counting his labor to install the mineral wool batts, the cost of either of those options is about $2,000.
 Because of its thickness, the Roxul would have three times the insulating value of the foam.
 But it would be harder to install because the 2x8 batts are installed on 19.2-inch centers and all of the batts would have to be cut to fit.

 "A big advantage of the closed-cell foam is that I would not be doing any of the labor," Wright adds.
 "Also, it appears that the foam would seal better against air infiltration.
-The only apparently disadvantage of the foam is the lesser R-valueMeasure of resistance to heat flow; the higher the R-value, the lower the heat loss.
-The inverse of U-factor. .
+The only apparent disadvantage of the foam is the lesser R-value.
 However, I'm not sure that I really need more than R-10 in the floor."